 (1) Subject to the provisions of these regulations, the fees specified in Schedule 1 are to be charged in respect of the matters referred to in the Act section 53 in relation to which they are applicable.

+(2A) In relation to a matter specified in an item in Schedule 1 —

+(a) the fee payable by an individual who is not an eligible individual is the fee shown in column A for that item; or

+(b) the fee payable by an eligible individual is the eligible individual fee for that item.

 (2) A note to an item in Schedule 1 has effect according to its tenor as if it were a provision of these regulations.

-5. Restraining Orders Act 1997 and Prohibited Behaviour Orders Act 2010, certain applications under exempt from fees
+[Regulation 4 amended in Gazette 14 Jun 2016 p.
+1856.]

+5. Exemptions

-A fee is not to be charged in respect of —
+A person is not required to pay a fee in respect of a matter if —

-(a) an application under the Restraining Orders Act 1997 for a violence restraining order or to vary or cancel a restraining order; or
+(a) the matter is an application under the Restraining Orders Act 1997 for a violence restraining order or to vary or cancel a violence restraining order; or

-(b) an application under the Prohibited Behaviour Orders Act 2010 for a prohibited behaviour order or to vary or cancel a prohibited behaviour order.
+(b) the matter is an application under the Prohibited Behaviour Orders Act 2010 for a prohibited behaviour order or to vary or cancel a prohibited behaviour order; or

+(c) a written law provides that the person is not required to pay a fee in respect of a matter of that type; or

+(d) the person has not reached 18 years of age on the day the fee would otherwise be payable.

-[Regulation 5 inserted in Gazette 27 Mar 2012 p.
-1505.]
+[Regulation 5 inserted in Gazette 14 Jun 2016 p.
+1857.]

 6. Some fees subject to conditions or must be waived